Table of Contents

 Whether the accident is minor or significant, it is common not to feel any pain immediately after the accident.
 However, as the muscles start to relax, you might feel that the pain is about to kick in.
 You can expect the soreness to slowly disappear if it is a minor accident.

 In such situations, doctors may recommend over-the-counter painkillers to reduce soreness and help with pain relief.
-We turned to Los Angeles, California, to learn more about major and minor muscle injuries from vehicle wrecks.
+However, it may be a more serious accident with much more severe injuries.
+Everyone agrees you have to follow your doctor’s advice and take steps to allow yourself to heal.
+We turned to Los Angeles, California, personal injury attorney Michael Ehline to learn more about major and minor muscle injuries from vehicle wrecks.

 What we discovered is that car accident attorneys in Los Angeles face the same question every day from their clients:

 “how long will I be sore after a car crash,” and “what should I expect.”
 After looking at citations, and medical, government, and personal injury websites, we found the following.

 Soreness could also mean a serious internal injury, so knowing how soreness can impact your car accident claims is important.
 Personal injury attorneys can guide car accident victims better and provide them with the legal options to secure maximum compensation.

 Soreness is one of the most common symptoms of a car accident, and in many minor accidents, soreness can last a few days.
 However, if this time passes and the soreness persists, you may want to consider a medical examination, as it could be a sign of something worse.

 Soreness from an accident is directly linked to its severity, and the more severe the accident, the more time it will take for the soreness to subside.
 Victims often mistake letting the soreness and pain disappear on their own.
 However, it is always important to visit a doctor for a medical examination and seek medical treatment if necessary.